Apr 29, 2021

 Giving employees the tools that make them more successful in their job is essential to maintaining top talent and keeping morale high during rough patches.
 Technology also affords you the ability to offer desirable perks that today’s workforce is seeking.
 For example, leveraging secure virtual private networks and hosted phones can give employees the flexibility to telework productively.

-While no one could have predicted the complete workplace disruption brought on by COVID-19 this year, we did anticipate the way it would impact the world of technology.
+While no one could have predicted the complete workplace disruption brought on by COVID-19 last year, we did anticipate the way it would impact the world of technology.
 The debate about remote work is over, and it's time for managers to set new goals for managing their workforce in the new normal in the year ahead.